 - Part 3: Should Filipino NFT Projects Just Register Abroad?

-What is an NFT Rug Pull?
+What is a Rug Pull?

 Rug-pulls are essentially schemes wherein a developer creates a project, promotes it to investors, and disappears with most (if not all) of its profit.